Jack-Neng/ECommerce/README.md

 - Added Favourite List implementations
 - Added Order History implementations
 - Update Product retrieval on Backend with different detail providers
+- Update to query with JDBC instead of JPA

 ## Technologies Used